-Can I use my home answering machine to listen to messages instead of using Fiber Phone's voicemail service?
+Can I use my home answering machine to listen to messages instead of using Google Fiber Phone's voicemail service?

 Yes.
-Because Fiber Phone picks up calls after 25 seconds, you'll need to set your answering machine to pick up calls within two, three, or four rings, which are typically 10, 16, and 20 seconds.
-If you choose to have your answering machine pick up your calls, you won't be able to use Fiber Phone's voicemail features, such as sending a transcription of voicemails, along with an audio file, to your email address.
+Because Google Fiber Phone picks up calls after 25 seconds, you'll need to set your answering machine to pick up calls within two, three, or four rings, which are typically 10, 16, and 20 seconds.
+If you choose to have your answering machine pick up your calls, you won't be able to use Google Fiber Phone's voicemail features, such as sending a transcription of voicemails, along with an audio file, to your email address.

 Can I make long distance calls?

 Yes.
-You can make long distance calls from your Fiber Phone service at home, your mobile phone, and your computer.
+You can make long distance calls from your Google Fiber Phone service at home, your mobile phone, and your computer.
 Calls made on home phone will be added to your next Google Fiber bill.
 Calls made on your mobile phone or on your computer using the Hangouts app require a credit in Google Voice.

 My phone is programmed to dial *99 for direct access to voicemail.
 Do I need to change that?

 No, you can continue to use *99 for direct access to your voicemail.
 Learn more about voicemail basics and options.